Pranvkumar/IronPluse/README.md

-# IronPulse Pro
+# IronPulse

-IronPulse Pro is a Java OOP-based Gym Membership Management System with a Swing dashboard UI.
+IronPulse is a Java OOP-based Gym Membership Management System with a Swing dashboard UI.

 ## Features